-- 1. When Abraham told Lot to choose that part of the country which he preferred, what choice did Lot make? - "And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered everywhere, before the Lord destroyed Sodom and Gomorrah, even as the garden of the Lord. . . .
+- 1. When Abraham told Lot to choose that part of the country which he preferred, what choice did Lot make? - "And Lot lifted up his eyes, and beheld all the plain of Jordan, that it was well watered everywhere, before the Lord destroyed Sodom and Gomorrah, even as the garden of the Lord.

 Then Lot chose him all the plain of Jordan."
-Gen. 13: - 10, 11. - 2.
+Gen. 13: - 10, 11.
+Then Lot chose him all the plain of Jordan."
+Gen. 13 - 2.
 Where did Lot dwell? - "Abram dwelled in the land of Canaan, and Lot dwelled in the cities of the plain, and pitched his tent toward Sodom."
+Verse 12.

-Verse 12. - 3.
-What was the character of the inhabitants of Sodom? - "But the men of Sodom were wicked and sinners before the Lord exceedingly."
+- 3. What was the character of the inhabitants of Sodom? - "But the men of Sodom were wicked and sinners before the Lord exceedingly."
 Verse 13. - 4.
-What further description is given of this city? - "Behold, this was the iniquity of thy sister Sodom, pride, fulness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.
+What further description is given of this city? - "Behold, this was the iniquity of thy sister Sodom, pride, futness of bread, and abundance of idleness was in her and in her daughters, neither did she strengthen the hand of the poor and needy.
 And they were haughty, and committed abomination before Me: therefore I took them away as I saw good."
 Eze.
 16:49, 50.
-See Gen. 19:1-9. - 5.
+See Gen. 19: 1-9. - 5.
 How did their conduct affect Lot? - "And delivered just Lot, vexed with the filthy conversation of the wicked: (for that righteous man dwelling among them, in seeing and hearing, vexed his righteous soul from day to day with their unlawful deeds)."
-2 Peter 2:7, 8.

-- 6. Before destroying Sodom and Gomorrah, whom did the Lord send to deliver Lot and his family? - "And there came two angels to Sodom at even. . . .
+2 Peter 2:7, 8. - 6.
+Before destroying Sodom and Gomorrah, whom did the Lord send to deliver Lot and his family? - "And there came two angels to Sodom at even. . . .
 And the men [angels] said unto Lot, Hast thou here any besides? son-in-law, and thy sons, and thy daughters, and whatsoever thou hast in the city, bring them out of this place: for we will destroy this place, because the cry of them is waxen great before the face of the Lord; and the Lord hath sent us to destroy it."
 Gen. 19: 1-13. - 7.
 What did Lot do, and how were his efforts rewarded? - "And Lot went out, and spake unto his sons-in-law, which married his daughters, and said, Up, get you out of this place; for the Lord will destroy this city.
 But he seemed as one that mocked unto his sons-in-law."
 Verse 14. - 8.
-What did the angels say to Lot the next morning? - "Arise, take thy wife, and thy two daughters, which are here; lest thou be consumed in the iniquity of the city. . . .
+What did the angels say to Lot the next morning? - "Arise, take thy wife, and thy two daughters, which are here; lest thou be consumed in the iniquity of the city.
 Escape for thy life; look not behind thee, neither stay thou in all the plain; escape to the mountain, lest thou be consumed."
 Verses 15-17. - 9.
 What then took place? - "Then the Lord rained upon Sodom and upon Gomorrah brimstone and fire from the Lord out of heaven; and He overthrew those cities, and all the plain, and all the inhabitants of the cities, and that which grew upon the ground."
-Verses 24, 25. - 10.
-Because she disregarded the instruction given by the angels, what became of Lot's wife? - "But his wife looked back from behind him, and she became a pillar of salt."
-Verse 26. - Note.
-As a result of choosing a city life, Lot lost nearly all his family. - 11.
-Foretelling the condition of the world previous to His second advent, to what did Christ liken it? - "Likewise also as it was in the days of Lot; they did eat, they drank, they bought, they sold, they planted, they builded; but the same day that Lot went out of Sodom it rained fire and brimstone from heaven, and destroyed them all.
-Even thus shall it be in the day when the Son of man is revealed."
-Luke 17: 28-30.
+Verses 24, 25.

+10. Because she disregarded the instruction given by the angels, what became of Lot's wife?

+"But his wife looked back from behind him, and she became a pillar of salt."
+Verse 26.

+Note.- As a result of choosing a city life, Lot lost nearly all his family.